ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 ~~~

 Specifically, a CDNIAdvertisementData object is a JSON object that includes
-only one property named `capabilities-with-footprints`, whose value is an array
+only one property named "capabilities-with-footprints", whose value is an array
 of BaseAdvertisementObject objects.
 It provides capabilities with footprint
 restrictions for uCDN to decide the dCDN selection.
 If the value of this
 property is an empty array, it means the corresponding dCDN cannot provide any